Are you visiting Belgium’s capital city soon and you’re wondering if a Ghent day trip is worth it? I’ve got you covered!

-If you’re planning a trip to Brussels and have a bit of extra time, a day trip to Ghent is, without a doubt, a must-do (in addition to a Bruges visit of course).
+If you’re planning a vacation to Brussels and have a bit of extra time, a day trip to Ghent is, without a doubt, a must-do (in addition to a Bruges visit of course).

 Ghent is a picturesque city located in the Flemish region of Belgium (about halfway between Brussels and Bruges), known for its stunning medieval architecture.
 It’s only a short train ride away from the Belgian capital, making it an easy and convenient day trip option.